FAQ: Volleyball England and the coronavirus

 Should volleyball clubs still meet?

-Therefore, training sessions and meetings should be cancelled or postponed, unless they can be held virtually.
+Therefore, we're advising that all training sessions and meetings should be cancelled or postponed until 30th June, unless they can be held virtually.
 If you would like some help in setting up meetings over the internet, please get in touch with email@example.com.

 How are clubs being supported?

 We organised a webinar on Wednesday, 25th March to hear from clubs about the problems they are facing as a result of the coronavirus crisis.
-This session has helped to shape our support for clubs in the weeks ahead.
+This feedback has helped to shape our support for clubs.
 A recording of this event is available here.
-We'll also be publishing a page on our website where all of the best practice will be compiled.

 In the meanwhile, please email firstname.lastname@example.org with any concerns and we will try our best to assist you.

-As of 9am on Tuesday, 17th March, all Volleyball England camps, courses and competitions have been cancelled until Wednesday, 20th May.
-This includes:
+All Volleyball England camps, courses and competitions have been cancelled until (and including) Tuesday, 30th June.
+This impacts:

 - All remaining National Volleyball League games for the 2019/20 season